Police file terrorism charges against Pakistan's Imran Khan

 ISLAMABAD (AP) — Pakistani police have filed terrorism charges against former Prime Minister Imran Khan, authorities said Monday, escalating political tensions in the country as the ousted premier holds mass rallies seeking to return to office.

-Khan himself appeared to still be free and had not immediately addressed the police charge sheet being lodged against him.
+Khan himself has not immediately addressed the police charge sheet being lodged against him.
 Khan's political party — Tehreek-e-Insaf, now in the opposition — published online videos showing supporters surrounding his home to potentially stop police from reaching it.

-Hundreds remained there early Monday.
-Tehreek-e-Insaf warned that it will hold nationwide rallies if Khan is arrested.
+Hundreds remained there early Monday and police have yet to attempt to detain Khan, said Fawad Chaudhry, who served as information minister in Khan’s government.
+Chaudhry published a picture of Khan in his home Monday, holding a meeting.
+Tehreek-e-Insaf has warned that it will hold nationwide rallies if Khan is arrested.

+Khan’s lawyer Bawar Awan meanwhile filed a request to Islamabad's High Court seeking protective bail for Khan, which would protect him from being arrested.

 Under Pakistan’s legal system, police file what is known as a first information report about charges against an accused person to a magistrate judge, who allows the investigation to move forward.
 Typically, police then arrest and question the accused.